Sauk Rapids-Rice Students Celebrate Tractor Day - NewsBreak

 Sauk Rapids-Rice Students Celebrate Tractor Day

 SAUK RAPIDS -- A parade of farm tractors pulled into the Sauk Rapids-Rice High School parking lot Friday morning to celebrate Tractor Day.
-It's an annual event that our FFA advisor...wjon.com
+It's an annual event that our FFA advisor...river967.com

 SAUK RAPIDS -- A parade of farm tractors pulled into the Sauk Rapids-Rice High School parking lot Friday morning to celebrate Tractor Day.
-It's an annual event that our FFA advisor...wjon.com
+It's an annual event that our FFA advisor...river967.com

 Comments / 0